UjjwalGaba/OnlineStudyApplication/README.md

 <p>In this application teacher can upload the content and students can read it.</p>
 <p>All the CRUD operations are implemented to this site.</p>
 <p>Two tables Courses and Study were made to store the content.</p>
+<p>All the views where user can add, edit or delete are private.
+Only authorized person can view them.</p>
+<p>Index view can be visited by any viewer to only see the list of data.</p>
+<p>Enabled Social Authentication using Google. </p>

 <p>https://onlinestudyapplication.azurewebsites.net</p>